Cross-referenced from Rule 703(4)

 Part X Policy on Insider Trading

-31. Issuers should make insiders (and others who have access to material information on the issuer before it is publicly disclosed) aware that trading in the issuer's securities while in possession of undisclosed material information or tipping such information is an offence under Singapore's securities laws and may also give rise to civil liability.
-Issuers are advised to refer to Rule 1204(19)
+29 Issuers should make insiders (and others who have access to material information on the issuer before it is publicly disclosed) aware that trading in the issuer's securities while in possession of undisclosed material information or tipping such information is an offence under Singapore's securities laws and may also give rise to civil liability.
+Issuers are advised to refer to the Best Practices Guide which provides guidance on the principles and best practices with regard to dealings by the directors and employees of the issuers in their respective issuer's securities.

 Part XI Role of Market Surveillance